Mindfulness interventions, like positive psychology itself, are focused on bettering peoples’ lives no matter what their

 The Oasis Institute, part of the Center For Mindfulness at the University of Massachusetts Medical School offers mindfulness teacher certification programs, certification for teachers who wish to train teachers, as well as general continuing education for mindfulness teachers.

-The teacher certification program costs about $10,000 for courses that are completed over three years, and the program can be completed on-site or abroad.
-The teacher-training course is completed online over the course of a year and costs about $15,000.
+The teacher certification program is completed over three years, and the program can be completed on-site or abroad.
+The teacher-training course is completed online over the course of a year.

 The UCSD Center for Mindfulness